derlin/DerlinModals/README.md

 ## Quick start

+0. Use your favorite framework: bootstrap or MDL (for other frameworks, see the `templateUrl` option).
 1. Download the file `derlin.modals.js` and include it in your html.
 If you use MDL, don't forget to also include `derlin.modals.css`.
 2. register `derlin.modals` as a dependancy to your angular module.
 3. inject `ModalService` in your controller.